yanet-platform/chash/README.md

 Head is marked enabled and all cells from head to next enabled head to the right are considered part of this segment

+#### Adjusting
+In case of radically different weights (for example most reals assigned to weight 1 and one to weight 100) disabled segments joined to segments of reals with low weights introduce a decrepency.
+Effective weights of these reals are substantially different from administrative.

+This is mitigated by adjusting weights from administrative ones.